Leonard890/Naruto-Uzumaki/README.md

  is one of my first animes I've come across on.
 It is also the reason why I started to work out to become a different person.

 > And my dream is to be the greatest Hokage!
 That way, people will stop disrespecting me and start treating me like I'm somebody.
-Someone important!"
+Someone important!

 Naruto Uzumaki

-< It's almost unbearable, isn't it... the pain of being all alone.
+> It's almost unbearable, isn't it... the pain of being all alone.
 I know that feeling, I've been there, in that dark and lonely place, but now there are others, other people who mean a lot to me.
 I care more about them than I do myself, and I won't let anyone hurt them.
 That's why I'll never give up, I will stop you, even if I have to kill you!
 They saved me from myself, they rescued me from my loneliness, they were the first to accept me as who I am.
 They're my friends.

+Naruto Uzumaki

 ![GitHub Logo](https://wallpapercave.com/wp/wp2001685.png)